armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 healthEndpoint: /api/v1/health
 ```

-We can copy/paste this to automatically create these two files:
+You can copy/paste this snippet to automatically create these two files:

 ```bash
 mkdir -p /home/spinnaker/.hal/default/{profiles,service-settings}